-What should be tone and language of business proposal?
+What should be the tone and language of the business proposal?

-You need to ensure use of concise, clear and simple language.
+You need to ensure the use of concise, clear, and simple language.
 Try to avoid jargon words and technical terms.
-While writing business proposal , it is very much essential for you to use formal language.
-Consider the nature and knowledge of reader is very much crucial .
-You should also make sure that your proposal is short enough to read .
-At the time of writing business proposal , you should concentrate on construction of meaning sentences.
+While writing a business proposal, it is very much essential for you to use formal language.
+Consider the nature and knowledge of the reader are very much crucial.
+You should also make sure that your proposal is short enough to read.
+At the time of writing a business proposal, you should concentrate on the construction of meaning sentences.

 Hire the writers of students assignment help to get the best template for business proposal: